haliechm/sudoku_solver/README.md

 **WIP**

-Currently works on most puzzles (easy, medium, & difficult)
+Currently works on many puzzles (easy, medium, & difficult) Use https://qqwing.com/generate.html to generate puzzles in the correct format for using the "Input Puzzle" button. (as of right now, solver only works on his simple/easy puzzles)

-Note that some puzzles do not work (currently working on making the solver better)
+Note that some puzzles do not work (currently working on making the solver more advanced)

 To View Project